stephdavid/js-code-quiz/README.md

 * Sunday morning.
 I created an initials array and put it in local storage.
 TO DO: keep the individuals initials connected to the results.

-* Change back from a link back to index.html to a button link to index.html.
+* Changed back from a link back to index.html to a button link to index.html.

+* Change the questions ordered <ol> list to buttons and remove unnecessary anchors <a> - in my Captain Picard voice "Belay that order!" - changed the CSS.

 ### Code Logic - What are we trying to do